-- Introduction to the product, and screenshot of the receipt for proof of purchase.
+- Introduction to the product, and a screenshot of the receipt for proof of purchase.

 - How does the product work?

-When you write your own product reviews, make sure you add some suitable images or even screen captures of the product or service itself.
+When you write your own product reviews, make sure you add some suitable images or screenshots of the product or service in use.

-I would also highly recommend adding some video content to your review too.
+I would also highly recommend adding some video content to your review.

-Yes, I realize videos can take considerable time to create and put together, but videos are so powerful and can really help boost your conversions.
+Yes, I know that videos can take considerable time to create and put together, but videos are so powerful and can really help boost your sales conversions.

 Adelie Studios reported that 64% of consumers are likely to buy a product after watching a video about it.

-If creating and editing a video of your own is really too much work for you, then consider embedding a video from another user on YouTube.
+If creating and editing videos of your own is simply too much work for you, then consider embedding a video from another user on YouTube perhaps.

-Make sure you also add the word “video” into your post headline title too, to make it click-worthy.
+Make sure you also add the word “video” into your post headline title too, to help make it more click-worthy.

 Once you’ve spent a considerable amount of time writing your review, like with any other piece of written content on your blog, start revising and editing your review post.

-Once again, I would recommend that you don’t do any editing until you’ve written your review.
+Once again, I would recommend that you don’t do any editing until you’ve written your review in full.

-What I always like to do is write my content first and edit it the following day with a fresh perspective.
+What I like to do is write my content first and edit it the following day with a fresh mind and focus.